l-aldarondo/Stock-Analysis/README.md

 - In general, the advantages of refactoring a code include a reduced runtime which saved time while maintaining all the same functionalities of the original code.
 - It also reduces complexity and redundancies and increases maintainability of the code.
-- However, this comes at a cost to include the time required to refactor the code.
+- However, changes are not always self-evident to the customers.
+Since functionality is preserved, it's harder for them to recognize the improvements.
 - Additionally, anytime code is refactored there is a potential of introducing new bugs and errors to an already working code.
 - Sometimes when large teams are working on refactoring the same code, coordination can represent a challenge since it requires greater communication within the team.